kuatroka/friday-tutorial/README.md

 ### Step 3: Create a Guestbook Entry

-The server will automatically create an entry for your icon when you submit your PR.
-Make sure to include the following information in your PR description:
+You'll need to add your entry to the guestbook data file at `/client/src/data/guestbook.json`.
+Make sure to include the following information:

 - **ID**: A unique identifier for your icon (e.g., "my-icon")
 - **Component Name**: The name of your icon component (e.g., "MyIcon")